Artistic representation of Earth surrounded by dynamic clouds, symbolizing the global impacts of climate change and rising temperatures.

 In 2013, the Intergovernmental Panel on Climate Change (IPCC) stated that human influence had been the dominant cause of global warming since the middle of the 20th century.

-Human activities change the natural greenhouse.
-The greenhouse effect is trapping the sun's warmth in the lower atmosphere.
+Human activities have changed the natural greenhouse effect, trapping the sun's warmth in the lower atmosphere.

 For the past years, the burning of fossil fuels has increased atmospheric carbon dioxide.
 Even clearing land for agriculture or other activities has increased concentrations of greenhouse gases.

-Certain gases in the world's atmosphere prevent the heat from escaping.
+Certain gases in the world's atmosphere prevent heat from escaping.
 Gases that remain semi-permanently in the atmosphere are 'forcing' climate change.
-These types of gases don't respond physically or chemically to changes in temperature.
+These gases don't respond physically or chemically to changes in temperature.

 At the same time, 'feedbacks' are gases that respond physically or chemically to temperature.
 An example of this is water vapor.
 According to NASA, these are the gases that contribute to the greenhouse effect on our planet: